njn-R/Airi/README.md

-MPA Bot
-Bot used for organizing groups and alerts in Discord
+MPA Bot used for organizing groups and alerts in Discord